Norwegian Law of Succession

 According to the Succession law, there should be only one king, with primogeniture as a rule.
 If the oldest son was not fit to be king, a council of sixty representatives should select another of the legitimate royal sons.
 After this they could choose between another of the royal heirs.
 If the king had no suitable heir, the council could choose whoever they thought would better "guard God's right and the laws of the land".
 If the representatives could not agree, the bishops of the Church should decide the election.

+The Law of Succession was then amended in 1302 which gave women the right to inherit the throne and stated that the throne was first to pass to Duchess Ingeborg's line, and after that, to Princess Agnes's line in ensure that the throne will return to Haakon V Magnusson's oldest daughter's line.